carlosreyplanelles/Spring-Hibernate-for-Beginners/03-spring-boot-hibernate-jpa-CRUD/README.md

 ```

 A bidirectional relationship  can be defined between entities without modifying the database.
 To do that, we will define a property in the entity where we want to define the relationship and indicate the field on the parent entity to correlate both.
-I.e: In order to define a bidirectional relationship between [Instructor]() and [InstructorDetail](), we will hace to create an Instructor property in our InstructorDetail and indicate the field used to map the relationship in the instructor table
+I.e: In order to define a bidirectional relationship between [Instructor]() and [InstructorDetail](), we will hace to create an Instructor property in our InstructorDetail and indicate the field used to map the relationship in the instructor table.
 ```
   @OneToOne(
             cascade={CascadeType.MERGE, CascadeType.DETACH, CascadeType.PERSIST, CascadeType.REFRESH},